internetarchive/fatcat/notes/data_model.md

       core representation of a version of the entity

     _ident
-      persistant, external identifier
+      persistent, external identifier
       allows merging, unmerging, stable cross-entity references

     _edit
-      represents change metadata for a single change to one ident needed because an edit alwasy changes ident, but might not change rev
+      represents change metadata for a single change to one ident needed because an edit always changes ident, but might not change rev

 Could someday also have: